CLUSTER FAILOVER

 1. Generate a new configEpoch unilaterally, just taking the current greatest epoch available and incrementing it if its local configuration epoch is not already the greatest.

-2. Assign itself all the hash slots of its master, and propagate the new configuration to every node which is reachable ASAP, and eventually to every other node.
+2. Assign itself all the hash slots of its primary, and propagate the new configuration to every node which is reachable ASAP, and eventually to every other node.

 Note that TAKEOVER violates the last-failover-wins principle of Redis Cluster, since the configuration epoch generated by the replica violates the normal generation of configuration epochs in several ways: